Rajesh Khullar: Recognition

 In 2009, Khullar was conferred an Award of Excellence under Jawaharlal Nehru National Urban Renewal Mission (JNNURM) for creating India's first social safety umbrella which included savings accounts, insurance, public conveniences and night shelters.

-In 2011, Khullar was recognized for developing Aravali Biodiversity Park, Gurgaon, which was declared India’s first OECM (Other Effective Conservation Measures) site in February 2022.
+In 2011, Khullar was recognized for developing Aravali Biodiversity Park, Gurgaon, which was declared India's first OECM (Other Effective Conservation Measures) site in February 2022.

-In 2019, Khullar was named in Asia Post’s list of top officers in India along with Ajay Kumar Bhalla, Home Secretary (India) and Ajay Kumar, Defence Secretary (India) who "have created new benchmarks of performance in public service."
+In 2019, Khullar was named in Asia Post's list of top officers in India along with Ajay Kumar Bhalla, former Home Secretary (India) and Ajay Kumar, former Defence Secretary (India) who "have created new benchmarks of performance in public service."